-On March 16, during an audience for approximately 70 members of the Congregation for Clergy, Pope Benedict XVI announced a special Year for Priests.
-Beginning with vespers in St. Peter's Basilica on June 19 -- the feast of the Sacred Heart of Jesus -- and concluding with a World Meeting of Priests in St. Peter's Square on June 19, 2010, Catholic priests throughout the world are called by the pope to participate "in a spiritually intense new life ... which was inaugurated by the Lord Jesus and which the apostles made their own."
+On March 16, 2009, during an audience for approximately 70 members of the Congregation for Clergy, Pope Benedict XVI announced a special Year for Priests.
+Beginning with vespers in St. Peter's Basilica on June 19 -- the feast of the Sacred Heart of Jesus -- and concluding with a World Meeting of Priests in St. Peter's Square on June 19, 2010, Catholic priests throughout the world were called by the pope to participate "in a spiritually intense new life ... which was inaugurated by the Lord Jesus and which the apostles made their own."

 St. Jerome (c.
 345-420)